Burloe/GoLogger/README.md

 # ![GoLogger.svg](https://github.com/Burloe/GoLogger/blob/main/addons/GoLogger/GoLoggerIcon.png) GoLogger
 GoLogger is a simple framework for logging game events and data to external .log files in Godot 4.
 Designed for easy integration, GoLogger requires minimal setup, allowing you to start logging quickly.
-Logging entries are as straightforward as using `print()`, like `Log.entry(str("Your log entry: ", data))`.<br>
+Logging entries are as straightforward as using `print()`, like `Log.entry(str("Your log entry: ", data))`.
+<br><br>
 GoLogger runs in the background but includes a controller(toggle with F9) for monitoring and managing the current log session.

 https://github.com/user-attachments/assets/d49a569a-0702-433a-bc66-45c5253d543d